Gunbattle in Jenin: 3 Palestinians killed, 29 others wounded in Israeli raid in West Bank

-JERUSALEM (AP) — Israeli troops killed 3 Palestinians, including a minor, and wounded at least 29 others during a massive gunbattle with militants in the streets of the occupied West Bank city of Jenin on Monday, the Palestinian Health Ministry said.
+JERUSALEM (AP) — Israeli helicopter gunships struck targets Monday in the occupied West Bank as a gunbattle raged in the city of Jenin between Israeli troops and militants, killing three Palestinians, including a 15-year-old boy, officials said.

+The violence marked a rare use of Israeli airpower in the territory.
+During the clashes, Palestinian militants detonated a roadside bomb next to an Israeli military vehicle.
+At least 29 Palestinians were wounded, six seriously, and Israeli media said a number of Israeli soldiers were hurt.

-The fighting was the latest in more than a year of near-daily violence that has wracked the West Bank.
+The escalation was the latest in more than a year of near-daily violence that has wracked the West Bank.

-The Palestinian Health Ministry identified Khaled Asasa, 21, Qassam Abu Sariya, 29, and 15-year-old Ahmed Saqr among the killed and said at least six others were seriously wounded in the shootout.

 “As the security forces exited the city, a military vehicle was hit by an explosive device, damaging the vehicle,” the army said, adding that helicopters “opened fire toward the gunmen in order to assist in extraction of the forces.”

-Unconfirmed amateur video footage from Jenin appeared to show an Israeli military helicopter launching a rocket during the ongoing army operation.
+Unconfirmed amateur video footage from Jenin appeared to show a roadside explosive targeting an Israeli armored vehicle.
+Another video posted online appeared to show Israeli military helicopter launching a rocket during the ongoing army operation.

-Israeli media reported that multiple Israeli troops were wounded in the fighting.
+The Israeli military rarely uses aircraft in its operations in the occupied West Bank.
+Israeli media reported that it was the first use of an attack helicopter in the territory since the Palestinian uprising in the early 2000s.

+The Palestinian Health Ministry identified those killed as Khaled Asasa, 21, Qassam Abu Sariya, 29, and 15-year-old Ahmed Saqr, and said at least six others were seriously wounded in the shootout.

 Israel and the Palestinians have been gripped by months of violence, focused mainly in the West Bank, where some 120 Palestinians have been killed this year.
 The city of Jenin has been a hotbed of Palestinian militancy.